-Though the ordinary Hebrew course of the second year is intended primarily as a preparation for honour work, ordinary courses are also provided for the third and fourth years, and students who have taken the Hebrew of the second and third years can either continue the same language in the fourth year or substitute either Arabic, or Aramaic and Syriac, subject to the possibility of arranging the time tables satisfactorily.
+Though the ordinary Hebrew course of the second year is intended primarily as a preparation for honour work, ordinary courses are also provided for the third and fourth years, and students who have taken the Hebrew of the second and third years can either continue the same language in the fourth vear or substitute either Arabic, or Aramaic and Syriac, subject to the possibility of arranging the time tables satisfactorily.
 Pointing in the different systems, sight translation and the writing of proses, grammar papers and essays form a marked feature of all the courses.

-- A. Hebrew Texts (1) Genesis XXIV, XL, XI, VIII, L, Ruth; (2) Genesis XLIX; Exodus XIV-XV; Deuteronomy V-X, XXII, XXXIII; Judges IV and V; Jeremiah XXXI; and Proverbs I-IX.
+- A. HEBREW TEXTS (1) Genesis XXIV, XL, XI, VIII, L, Ruth; (2) Genesis XLIX; Exodus XIV-XV; Deuteronomy V-X, XXII, XXXIII; Judges IV and V; Jeremiah XXXI; and Proverbs I-IX.
 (3) Selections from the Prophets.
-(4) Ezra IV, 8; VI, 18, and VII, 12-26; Esther; The Mishna Tract; Pirke Abôth; and Selections from Rashi's Commentary on Genesis. - B. Semitic History (brief outlines of), with reference to recently discovered documents. - C. Textual and Literary Criticism, with special reference to the Biblical texts prescribed in A (1) (2) and (3). - D. Arabic.
-The Arabic V.S. of Genesis I-XI; the Kur'an, Suras, I, LXI, LXXI, and CXIV, and Socin's Arabic Grammar, pp. 35 to 47. - E. Aramaic and Syriac.
+(4) Ezra IV, 8; VI, 18, and VII, 12-26; Esther; The Mishna Tract; Pirke Abôth; and Selections from Rashi's Commentary on Genesis. - B. SEMITIC HISTORY (brief outlines of), with reference to recently discovered documents. - C. TEXTUAL AND LITERARY CRITICISM, with special reference to the Biblical texts prescribed in A (1) (2) and (3). - D. ARABIC.
+The Arabic V.S. of Genesis I-XI; the Kur'an, Suras, I, LXI, LXXI, and CXIV, and Socin's Arabic Grammar, pp. 35 to 47. - E. ARAMAIC AND SYRIAC.
 The Aramaic portions of Ezra and Daniel; The Sermon on the Mount (Matt.
-5-7) in the Peshitta and Curetonian V.S.S.; The Aramaic Sources and Sentences of the New Testament; and the Hymn of the Soul. - F. The Literature of the Jewish Hellenists, with special reference to the Alexandrian Version.
+5-7) in the Peshitta and Curetonian V.S.S.; The Aramaic Sources and Sentences of the New Testament; and the Hymn of the Soul. - F. THE LITERATURE OF THE JEWISH HELLENISTS, with special reference to the Alexandrian Version.
 Text:-Selections from the Prophets.

-Lectures:-
+Lectures :--